-You’ve probably heard about the four C’s of diamonds – color, clarity, cut and carat weight.
-Introduced in the middle of the twentieth century by the Gemological Institute of America (GIA), they created a global standard for the attributes by which diamonds could be judged.
+You’ve probably heard about the four C’s of diamonds: color, clarity, cut and carat weight.
+Introduced in the middle of the twentieth century by the Gemological Institute of America (GIA), they created a global standard for the attributes for judging diamonds.

 So how do the four C’s apply to a change manager?
 I believe there is another set of C’s that apply to hiring or training a world-class change manager that go beyond a job description to a set of attributes necessary for success.
 Don’t get me wrong; job descriptions are certainly helpful.
 Prosci provides a sample job description for a Change Management Specialist (with suggested variations in the title) that has proven to be beneficial to many organizations.
 It defines the role, responsibilities, skills and qualifications recommended for a person tasked with ensuring projects or change initiatives meet objectives and realize benefits by increasing employee adoption and use.

-What I would like for you to consider—beyond the recommended skills and qualifications—are the attributes of a world-class change manager that we see across organizations and geographies.
+What I would like you to consider—beyond the recommended skills and qualifications—are the attributes of a world-class change manager that we see across organizations and geographies.
 This requires making the distinction between what someone does (a job description) and what someone brings to this role (their personal and professional attributes).
 In other words, the qualities regarded as characteristic of or inherent to someone successful in this role.
-This is where my ‘four C’s of a world-class change manager’ come in:
+This is where my ‘four C’s of a world-class change manager’ come in.

 A world-class change manager is committed to their role and the value they bring to projects and change initiatives and thinks in terms of the people impacted by them.
-Commitment to themselves is demonstrated in the desire to develop their own capabilities and competencies, always striving to learn and grow in their role and knowing there is no ‘end state’ for their knowledge and ability.
-Commitment to the people impacted by change is demonstrated by their human-centered appreciation for how people navigate through change; ensuring they are prepared, equipped, and supported in the change process.
-This builds trust and lays the foundation for the person-by-person transition that must occur in order to achieve project success and have the desired impact on organizational success.
+Commitment to themselves is demonstrated in the desire to develop their capabilities and competencies, always striving to learn and grow in their role and knowing there is no ‘end state’ for their knowledge and ability.
+They demonstrate commitment to the people impacted by change by their human-centered appreciation for how people navigate through change; ensuring they are prepared, equipped and supported in the change process.
+This builds trust and lays the foundation for the person-by-person transition that must occur to achieve project success and have the desired impact on organizational success.

-In order to leverage the investment in your four C’s change manager, give them the opportunity to shine the most brightly by creating the right setting.
-Creating a “change positive culture” that starts at the top and reaches everyone in your organization is critical to success.
+To leverage the investment in your four C’s change manager, give them the opportunity to shine the most brightly by creating the right setting.
+Creating a “change-positive culture” that starts at the top and reaches everyone in your organization is critical to success.
 A beautiful diamond without the right environment will not be able to perform to its potential.
 Prosci can work with you there, too.
-Many of Prosci’s clients are on the path to build an enterprise change capability—we call it Enterprise Change Management (ECM).
+Many of Prosci’s clients are on the path to build an enterprise change capability—we call it enterprise change management (ECM).
 Let us know if you want to learn more.

-So, whether you are searching, screening, or training a candidate—or working on your own readiness for this role—consider the four C’s as a standard for the attributes by which a world-class change manager could be assessed and selected.
-This person will be valuable and highly sought after in your organization; kind of like diamonds.
+So, whether you are searching, screening or training a candidate—or working on your readiness for this role—consider the four C’s as a standard for the attributes for assessing and selecting a world-class change manager.
+This person will be valuable and highly sought after in your organization—kind of like diamonds.